it-global-architect/clash-conf/README.md

   Chinese websites and other sites that are not blocked in China.
 Just set as direct connection for better performance and avoid errors.

 <h3>Whatsapp Group:</h3>
-  Usually All servers auto is the best option to have a stable connection having all the servers available for your whatsapp but you can choose an especific server for your Whatsapp if you prefere.
+  Usually All servers auto is the best option to have a stable connection having all the servers available for your whatsapp but you can choose an especific server for your Whatsapp if you prefer.

 <h3>Brazil Relay:</h3>
   It uses a relay system to reach Brazil in a very fast way.
 This is good to unlock Disney, HBO, Netflix....